jrief/django-formset/docs/source/withholding-feedback.rst

 	:view-function: PersonView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'person-wf-errors', 'withhold_feedback': 'errors'}, form_kwargs={'auto_id': 'wfe_id_%s'})
 	:hide-code:

-In this example we use ``withhold-feedback="errors"`` to withhold the red field border and the encircled exclamation mark on the right, whenever a form field with invalid data loses focus.
+In this example we use ``withhold-feedback="errors"`` to withhold the red field border.
+Whenever a form field with invalid data loses focus, no red encircled exclamation mark appears on the right and the border color does not change to red.
 Note that this only applies to client-side form validation.
 Whenever the server rejects a submitted form containing invalid data, those fields are still rendered using the "error" feedback.

 Withhold Warning Symbol